Setting up a Complementary Practice

 Health and Safety Executive (HSE)

-HSE provide regulatory framework for health and safety within the workplace.
+HSE provides the regulatory framework for health and safety within the workplace.
 You are responsible for health and safety in your business.
 The laws are there to protect you, your employees and the public from workplace dangers.
 If you have under five employees you don’t have to write down your risk assessment and health and safety policy but it is good practice to have them whatever the size of your business.
 Website

 Your finances need to be kept separately from your personal finances.
 You need to ensure you get a business bank account so that you have the functions you need to run your business efficiently such as taking card payments.